Spadefish/ynrcc-mobilebank-jssdk/docs/README.md

 ### rollup-plugin-istanbul

 This plugin provides seamless integration between Rollup and [Istanbul](https://github.com/gotwarlost/istanbul) to generate code coverage reports of your project.
 If you don't plan to write tests or simply don't care about code coverage, you can safely remove this along with Istanbul.

 Just like with the Istanbul dependency, you should change the `test/mocha.opts` file.
 Read the above instructions for removing Istanbul.

-## Contributing

-If you think a project built with rollup should be set up differently, open an issue to discuss it or create a pull request.